 - Vonage Video API

 - Relayed Sessions

-You can create two types of OpenTok sessions - Relayed, which are peer-to-peer, and Routed, which go through TokBox's media server.
+You can create two types of Vonage Video API sessions: Relayed, which are peer-to-peer, and Routed, which go through Vonage's media server.

-1. Relayed (Peer-to-Peer) sessions in which the audio/video streams are sent between the users directly.
+- Relayed (Peer-to-Peer) sessions in which the audio and video streams are sent between the users directly.

-2. Relayed (Peer-to-Peer) sessions in which the audio/video streams are sent through OpenTok Relay Servers due to an inability to connect directly to their peer.
+- Relayed (Peer-to-Peer) sessions in which the audio and video streams are sent through Vonage's Relay Servers due to an inability to connect directly to their peer.
 This happens because one or both the users are located behind a firewall.

-3. Routed sessions are explicitly routed through OpenTok Media Servers.
-This provides a number of features such as Archiving, reduced upload bandwidth in group calls, and Audio Only Fallback.
+- Routed sessions are explicitly routed through Vonage's Media Servers.
+This provides a number of features such as archiving, reduced upload bandwidth in group calls, and Audio-Only Fallback.

 - A Relayed session offers the benefit of reduced latency.
 By having end users directly connect to each other, there are fewer network hops.

-- The downside of using a Relayed stream is that you will not be able to to take advantage of various rich features that TokBox Media Servers provide such as Archiving, Audio Only Fallback, as well as reducing upload bandwidth for group calls.
+- The downside of using a Relayed stream is that you will not be able to take advantage of various rich features that Vonage's Media Servers provide such as archiving, Audio-Only Fallback, as well as reducing upload bandwidth for group calls.

 - Reduced upload bandwidth - If a publisher is streaming to multiple subscribers, he sends just one stream to the Media Server.
 The Media Server replicates the streams and sends them out to all subscribers.
 This way, the publisher's upload bandwidth consumption is reduced.